 South Carolina | SC Picture Project | Williamsburg County Photos | Williamsburg County Courthouse

-From 1953-1954 the courthouse’s interior and exterior was substantially remodeled, but the building still reflects much of Mills’ original vision, despite its many structural changes.
+The old courthouse has weathered extensive damage over the years, including a second-floor fire in 1883.
+Soon after, in 1901, it was enlarged.
+From 1953 to 1954 the courthouse’s interior and exterior were substantially remodeled, but the building still reflects much of Mills’ original vision, despite these structural changes.

 The Williamsburg County Courthouse is listed in the National Register as part of the Kingstree Historic District, which says the following: